 JOINT NOTICE OF PRIVACY PRACTICES

-This joint notice of privacy practices (this “Notice”) applies to all of the health information created or received by the medical staff members, health care workers, employees, contract staff, students, trainees, and volunteers at all Northwest Kidney Centers buildings and programs, including:
+This joint notice of privacy practices (this “Notice”) applies to all the health information created or received by the medical staff members, health care workers, employees, contract staff, students, trainees, and volunteers at all Northwest Kidney Centers buildings and programs, including:

 Auburn Kidney Center, Auburn